kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ## Starting out simple

 Elm should not be used for everything in an IHP app.
-IHP gives you server-side rendering and a great framework for forms.
-Let's keep that.
+IHP gives you server-side rendering, easy authentication and a great framework for forms.
+Keeping that is good for making your life easier.

+If you are looking for pure Elm Single Page App with a JSON api, [haskell-servant](https://www.servant.dev/) is probably a more logical way to go.

-**Use Elm only when you start to think "I really need Elm for this".** That will keep the complexity down and let you use Elm for what it's great at.
+**Use Elm only when you start to think "I really need Elm for this".** That will keep the complexity down and let you use Elm for what it's great for.

-All this being said, these examples will be simple and easily solvable with IHP alone to keep the complexity low while learning.
+All this being said, the example in this tutorial is very simple to make the process easier to follow.

 ## Continue from part one